-The goal of this Request for Proposals is to support Bold Ideas for solutions to global health problems from innovators in eligible countries (see list in Section 4.1 of this Request for Proposals, based on the World Bank's classification of low- and lower-middle-income countries and the Canadian International Development Agencies (CIDA) 'Countries of Focus').
-Bold, innovative, transformational, outside-the-box solutions are encouraged.
+The goal of this Request for Proposals is to support Bold Ideas for solutions to global health problems from innovators in eligible countries (as outlined in Section 4.1 of this Request for Proposals).
+We seek ideas that are bold, innovative, transformational and outside-the-box that have the potential to make a substantial impact on a global health problem.